Articles and Activities Prohibited in the Residence Halls

 - Watching pornography or other commonly offensive materials on University provided televisions or in common areas.
 This is not limited to multimedia played through a VCR or DVD player.

-- Failure to comply with the directions of any residence life staff member or University officials performing her/his duties, including but not limited to the failure to provide proper identification to a staff member upon request or giving misleading or false information to a staff member performing her/his duties.
+- Failure to comply with the directions of any residence life staff member or University officials performing her/his duties, including but not limited to the failure to provide proper identification to a staff member upon request or giving misleading or false information to a staff member performing their duties.